Coco Before Chanel: Plot

 Balsan's circle of friends includes a self-made, rich, English businessman, named Arthur Capel, significantly younger than Balsan.
 Capel courts Gabrielle-Coco until the two fall in love during an escapade at the seaside in Normandy.
 Balsan is upset at the prospect of losing Coco to a man whom he has himself introduced to her, and he offers to marry Gabrielle to win her back from Capel, but Gabrielle refuses.
 In revenge, Balsan reveals to Gabrielle that Capel is betrothed to a woman in England.
 Coco decides to continue the liaison with Capel, but with no more illusions about marriage, declaring that she will never get married.

 Capel believes in Coco's talent making hats and dresses and tells her "There's no one else like you".
 Coco continues developing independently her own new vision of how a modern woman should be dressed, in a style that conveys freedom and self-determination, rather than being a man's toy.
-When she learns that the bank is lending her money for her new business in Paris only thanks to guarantees offered by Capel, she shows aversion, and she insists to deal with the bank by herself, understanding that her independence and her success will not be for real if she depends on a man.
+When she learns that the bank is lending her money for her new business in Paris only thanks to guarantees offered by Capel, she shows aversion, and she insists on dealing with the bank by herself, understanding that her independence and her success will not be for real if she depends on a man.
 Suddenly, Capel dies in a car accident.
 Coco is emotionally devastated, but rationally determined to continue asserting herself, her independence, her unique style.

 The movie ends showing Coco dressed in one of her hallmark tailleurs, sitting on a stair, and watching a series of beautiful models wearing Coco Chanel's dresses from various decades of fashion making.
 The movie only shows the beginning of her career, hence the title "Coco avant Chanel," summarizing her future success and ascent in the stardom of fashion only in this final sequence.